Student Handbook

 Failure to Comply:

 - Failure to comply with or follow the lawful directives of College employees acting within the scope of their duties, including those directives issued by a College administrator to ensure the safety and well-being of others.
+For purposes of this provision, directives issued by College employees or by a College administrator include directives issued by College employees or by a College administrator include directives that are communicated through officially posted signs or notices.

 - Failure to comply with or follow the directives and/or sanctions imposed under CCCS policies and procedures.